 Eyal’s article on his books Props for Yoga, published at the Magazine of the AEYI Asociacion Española de Yoga Iyengar.
 It’s in Spanish.

-People come to yoga for many different reasons.
-Some because of pain, others in order to “keep fit”, while others embark on yoga to become more peaceful and calm.
-In the beginning, yoga could be just another activity, done side to side with gym, cycling or other sports activity.
-At some point, however, from just […]
+People are attracted to yoga practice for many different reasons.
+Some because of certain pain they suffer (their doctor told them: try yoga); some in order to “keep fit”; some to enhance their concentration level at work; while others embark on yoga to become more peaceful and calm.
+In the beginning, yoga could be just […]

 The diaphragm is an amazing muscle; it is a marvel that this muscle operates ceaselessly, from our first inhalation when we come into this world, to our last exhalation when we leave the world!
 It pumps air continuously 24/7, when we awake and when we sleep and never gets tired.
 The skeletal muscles that move […]